arturdnt/cTest/README.md

-A small mobile app editor that allows changing the app theme (preview) to be set acording the 2 main colors of an image that is uploadded to the server.
+A small mobile app editor that allows changing the app theme (preview) to be set according the 2 main colours of an image that is uploaded to the server..

 Front - Angular.js
 Server - Node.js
 1. cd into /app
 2. run bower install
 3. cd into /server